AdobeDocs/experience-manager-cloud-manager.en/help/using/configure-your-release-branches.md

 ---

-# Configure your Release Branches{#configure-your-release-branches}
+# Configure your Release Branches {#configure-your-release-branches}

 ## Setting Up Your First Branch in Git {#setting-up-your-first-branch-in-git}